gaybro8777/doi-extractives-data/_how-it-works/archive/archive.md

   <div class="container-page-wrapper landing-section_top ribbon ribbon-column">
     <div class="container-left-8 ribbon-hero ribbon-hero-column">
       <h1 id="introduction">Archive</h1>
-      <p class="ribbon-hero-description">The United States participated in the <a href="https://eiti.org/">Extractive Industries Transparency Initiative (EITI)</a> from 2011 to 2017.
-EITI is a voluntary, international standard that promotes open and accountable management of natural resources.
+      <p class="ribbon-hero-description">The United States participated in the <a href="https://eiti.org/">Extractive Industries Transparency Initiative</a> (EITI) from 2011 to 2017.
 This site was originally created to publish the USEITI annual report as interactive data and supporting information.</p>
       <p class="ribbon-hero-description">In November 2017, the U.S. government decided to no longer formally implement the EITI Standard, but remains a strong supporter of the good governance and the principles of transparency represented by the EITI.</p>
     </div>
     <div class="container-right-4 ribbon-card-column ribbon-card">